 - Participating in a sport because you find the activity enjoyable

 - Solving a word puzzle because you find the challenge fun and interesting

 - Playing a game because you find it exciting

 In each of these instances, the person's behavior is motivated by an internal desire to participate in an activity for its own sake.

 So, the primary difference between the two types of motivation is that extrinsic motivation arises from outside of the individual while intrinsic motivation arises from within.
 Researchers have also found that the two type of motivation can differ in how effective they are at driving behavior.

-A number of studies have demonstrated that offering excessive external rewards for an already internally rewarding behavior can actually lead to a reduction in intrinsic motivation.
+A number of studies have demonstrated that offering excessive external rewards for an already internally rewarding behavior can actually lead to a reduction in intrinsic motivation, a phenomenon known as the overjustification effect.
 In one study, for example, children who were rewarded for playing with a toy they had already expressed interest in playing with became less interested in the item after being externally rewarded.